codemix/oauth2yii/README.md

 they want to grant access to the client.
 This selection will be stored together with the access token for this client.
 Whenever that client tries to access the above action it has to send the right scope and will only be permitted if the user granted permission.

+### Storage

+TODO: Describe how to customize storage of clients, users and access tokens on the server.